The term dog temperament is simply a way of describing a dog's basic personality.

-The above traits are present in a dog with submissive tendencies.
+The following traits are present in a dog with submissive tendencies.

-Fear-aggression is where a nervous or frightened dog feels so threatened that its first response is aggression.
+Fear aggression is when a nervous or frightened dog feels so threatened that its first response is aggression.
 They may snap, bite or launch a full-on attack on whatever or whoever has frightened them or made them feel nervous or anxious.

 Incidents of fear aggression can have grave consequences.

-You may not be able to change your dog's basic temperament too much as it's largely genetic, but there are some factors that can help to influence your dog's personality, and balance his temperament.
+You may be unable to change your dog's basic temperament too much because temperament is largely genetic.
+However, some factors can help to influence your dog's personality and balance his disposition.

 Even the dogs 'parents' can have an impact on puppy temperament!

-Conversely, the opposite applies where the above are missing or where the dog is poorly treated.
+Conversely, the opposite applies where the above are missing, or the dog is poorly treated.

 It's unfortunate, but some owners mistreat their pets.
 They don't treat them kindly, or they discipline them with a heavy hand.

 This type of mistreatment often results in a negative change in dog temperament.
-A dog that is mistreated may become nervous and withdrawn, suspicious of humans, and scared of its own shadow.
+A mistreated dog may become nervous, withdrawn, suspicious of humans, and scared of its own shadow.

-Alternatively, he may swing the other way, and his fear may lead him to become aggressive.
+Alternatively, he may swing the other way, and his fear may make him aggressive.